 • Animals such as fox, squirrel and hare change their color

-• Many animals hibernate at the end of autumn
+• Many animals hibernate in late autumn

 • Birds fly to warmer climes

-• Animals, birds and insects, unfortunately, can be found very rarely, because birds fly to warmer climes, animals hibernate, and insects hide from the severe frosts that are typical for winter
+• Animals, birds and insects, unfortunately, can be found very rarely, because birds fly away to warmer climes, animals hibernate, and insects hide from the severe frosts that are typical for winter

 • Days are much shorter than nights